Treadgold/AudioBoost/README.md

 There is a VU meter to see the audio levels.

-The Gain controls amount of gain applied after the compressor You can set this to 0
+The Gain controls amount of gain applied before the compressor You can set this to 1 and there will essentially be no effect.

 The Threshold determnines the volume levels above which the compressor will affect.
-All the way to the right and the compressor will do the least.
+All the way to the right and the compressor will do nothing.
-All the way to the left and the compressor will do the most.
+All the way to the left and the compressor will force all audio to the same volume(or try to).
 Somewhere about -20 is a good place to start.

 Ratio is how much the compressor "compresses" the audio.
 To make everything the same volume, increase the ratio above 10.